 Often the target market is the people who really consume your products.
-They are the end users.
+They are the end-users.

 Identifying and understanding your target market is essential to refine your products and business strategies.
 Also, it can help you to determine the trends and adjust your product portfolios to meet future needs.

-Let us have a closer look!
+Let us have a closer look at your target market

 If you sell baby clothing, small children will be your end customers.
 And if you decide to sell only to the UK market, you can further narrow down your target market.

 By narrowing down your target market, you can foresee the requirements to serve that target market.
-For example, during the winter time, you can add more and more winter clothing to your store, and allocate enough money to advertise winter clothing.
+For example, during the wintertime, you can add more and more winter clothing to your store, and allocate enough money to advertise winter clothing.

-But what would happen if you sell to the tropical countries as well?
+But what would happen if you sell to tropical countries as well?
 Your customers, who are not experiencing winter, will not find winter clothing useful at all.
 So, they will get distracted, and you will lose the engagement with them.
 Also, some of your marketing budget for winter clothes will be wasted on them too.